CorndelWithSoftwire/DevOps-Course-Parallel-Python/06_packages_and_imports.md

 The simple picture is:
 - Each Python file is a **module**
 - A folder is a **package**.
-If the folder contains files/subfolders, the package contain modules/subpackages.
+If the folder contains files/subfolders, the package contains modules/subpackages.
 - For your module (file) to access code from another, you must first **import** it

 By importing a module, you ensure the file has run and you get access to anything that it has defined (like variables or functions).